David Caron 1952-2018

 They also highlighted his role as "an arbitrator scholar", of whom not many now remain, combining academic research in the field with an aptitude for practice and bringing to each role the benefits of the other.

-"David Caron was my first law clerk" said Brower, telling how he conducted the interview for the role when he was on the verge of taking over from Richard Mosk as a US-appointed judge at the Iran-US Claims Tribunal.
-Brower was impressed that as a former commander of the Coastguards cadet corps, Caron was "a certified leader" and took the view that that, were he his platoon head, he would willingly follow him into combat.
+"David Caron was my first law clerk" said Brower, telling how he considered him for the role when he was on the verge of taking over from Richard Mosk as a US-appointed judge at the Iran-US Claims Tribunal.
+Brower was impressed that as a former commander of the corps of cadets at the Coast Guard Academy, Caron was "a certified leader" and took the view that, were he his platoon head, he would willingly follow him into combat.

 Caron accepted the job and went on to clerk for Brower from 1984 to 1985, the start of "a lifelong relationship".